 25 But after that faith is come, we are no longer under a schoolmaster.

 The subject of shabath has been the center of confusion for centuries but when we take a step back, and humbly seek the truth (the ruwach of YaHuWShuWA), he will teach us and lead us into all truth.
-Lots of “Back to Torah” teachers use Luke 23:56 to say that after YaHuWShuWA died on the tree, that the disciples continued to keep the shabath.
+The ShaBaTh goes all the way back to the beginning when YaHuWaH rested (BaRaShiYTh 2:2 “Genesis”), and lots of “Back to Torah” teachers use Luke 23:56 to say that after YaHuWShuWA died on the tree, that the disciples continued to keep the shabath.

 56 And they returned, and prepared spices and ointments; and rested the sabbath day according to the commandment.